fred4jupiter/fredbet/README.md

 - ranking filter for adults and childs listing
 - integrated testing capabilities: create demo users, matches, bets...
 - configurable runtime configuration
-- use a joker to double your points of a bet
+- use a joker to double your points
+- self registration (can be disabled)
+- PDF export of user ranking

 ## Testing it locally